PinCatS/huawei-interview-tasks/README.md

 I implemented enough functionality to solve given problem.
 There are many functionality that can be added in the future.
 The most big restriction is it only supports __positive__ numbers (natural).
 The input is validated against that restriction.

-Most of the operations time complexity is O(n) where n is a number of digits. (see the comments in the `bigint.h`)
+Most operations time complexity is O(n) where n is a number of digits. (see the comments in the `bigint.h`)

 #### Smoke run on input data: